jayenashar/react-without-react/README.md

 * small build (less than 1 KB)

 ## To use
-1. Copy files from src/ to your src/
+1. Copy files from react-without-react/src/ to your-react-app/src/
 2. Update your import statements to
 ```
 import React from './react';